uml-hci/comp5270-s24/indA2.md

 ### Assignment details

 Create two personas and two storyboards based on **one** of the following options.
-All content should be based on one scenario; do not make persona 1 about option 1 and persona 2 about option 2 or personas about option 1 but storyboards about option 3, etc.
+All content should be based on one option.
+Do not make persona 1 based on option 1 and persona 2 based on option 2; do not make personas based on option 1 and storyboards based on option 3, etc.

 Options: